 If personal assistants are too worried about supporting the person with care and support funded by a direct payment due because of contracting Covid-19, then you will need to ask your personal assistant/s to take a period of paid leave and if not, agree unpaid leave with them pending a social care review of the cared for person’s needs.
 If you require other support during this time, see above for details about other care and support options.

 If personal assistants are off work because they are sick or self-isolating, they will need to claim statutory sick pay.
-If the period of sickness is longer than 2 weeks, you will need to contact the Independent Living Team on 024 7527 0960 or [email protected] to discuss your funding requirements.
+If the period of sickness is longer than two weeks, you will need to contact the Independent Living Team on 024 7527 0960 or [email protected] to discuss your funding requirements.

 Personal assistants that are unfit for work or self-isolating are entitled to statutory sick pay (if eligible) from day one of the absence.
 Government advice on sick pay entitlement during the COVID-19 crisis.

-If you are not planning to restart your personal assistants at all you will need to inform the Council Independent Living Team on 024 7527 0960 or [email protected].
+If you do not restart your personal assistants at all you will need to inform the Council Independent Living Team on 024 7527 0960 or [email protected].
 Your direct payment might need to be ended or suspended and you will require a social care review.
 You will need to either make your staff redundant, agree unpaid leave with them or see if they are eligible to still be furloughed.

 There has been some relaxation to the rules related to Disclosure and Barring checks, during the COVID-19 pandemic.
 Direct payment employers should where possible still check identification in person, but where this is not possible, they should: